 I study Russian, East European, and Soviet history.
 Before coming to Princeton, I received an MPhil in Russian and East European Studies with Distinction from St Antony’s College, University of Oxford, where I was a Dahrendorf Scholar.
 I also hold a BA in History and Economics from Humboldt University of Berlin and spent a term abroad at the Russian State University for the Humanities (RGGU) in Moscow.

 My chief interests lie in questions of nationalism, identity, and ethnic relations.
+My current project explores post-war nation-building in Soviet Belarus: it analyzes how public discourses on economic performance were formative in creating a local identity that was both national and Soviet.
 In earlier work, I have grappled with the apparent failure of the Soviet nationalities policy of the 1920s.
-Contrary to prior research, my bachelor’s thesis argued that in Belorussia, the early Bolshevik attempt at nation-building was suspended not for an excess but a lack of success.
-A paper based on my thesis will appear in the peer-reviewed Jahrbücher für Geschichte Osteuropas.
-Drawing on extensive archival research in Kyiv and Moscow, my master’s thesis showed how Soviet affirmative action in interwar Ukraine exacerbated ethnic conflict between Ukrainians and Jews – which would eventually prove fatal in 1941.
+My master’s thesis examined how Soviet affirmative action in interwar Ukraine exacerbated ethnic conflict between Ukrainians and Jews.
+My bachelor’s thesis suggested that, contrary to prior research, in Belarus the early Bolshevik attempt at nation-building was suspended not for an excess but a lack of success.
+A paper based on my thesis has recently appeared in the peer-reviewed Jahrbücher für Geschichte Osteuropas.

-History aside, I have taught German at a high school in Pinsk, Belarus, scribbled down a few lines for the Frankfurter Allgemeine Zeitung, played Dolores Umbridge at the North Caucasus University of Stavropol, Russia, worked as a paper pusher at the German embassy in Astana, Kazakhstan, and – most importantly – fulfilled children’s fondest dreams as a Very Important Sales Assistant at the Lego store in my hometown, Frankfurt am Main.
+History aside, I have taught German at a high school in Pinsk, Belarus, written for Frankfurter Allgemeine Zeitung, played Dolores Umbridge at the North Caucasus University of Stavropol, Russia, interned with the German embassy in Astana, Kazakhstan, and – most importantly – fulfilled children’s fondest dreams as a Very Important Sales Assistant at the Lego store in my hometown, Frankfurt am Main.